-At The Torridon Farm our love for the freshest local ingredients combines with the beautiful Estate landscape to provide some of the lowest food mile, fine dining in the world.
+At The Torridon Farm our love for the freshest local ingredients combines with the beautiful Resort landscape to provide some of the lowest food mile, fine dining in the world.
 We caught up with Managing Director and Head Farmer Dan Rose-Bristow to find out more about the Farm and the ethos that leads The Torridon to be a leader in local sourcing and green tourism.

-A – The rugged nature of the Estate as well as the Highland climate meant that I had to think carefully about the breeds that we farm.
+A – The rugged nature of the Resort as well as the Highland climate meant that I had to think carefully about the breeds that we farm.
 I also wanted to ensure that we could provide world class beef and pork to 1887 Restaurant and Bo & Muc.
 For those reasons we have a fold of 15-20 Highland cattle and a herd of Tamworth pigs on the Farm.
 Both breeds are ideally suited to life in Torridon and provide exceptional local produce.